froger-me/unify-wpml-comments/README.md

 It is compatible with Woocommerce product reviews - it re-calculates the product rating average taking into account the reviews for all languages.

 ### Installation
-Upload the plugin files to the `/wp-content/plugins/unify-wpml-comments` directory of your Wordpress installation.
+Upload the plugin files to the `/wp-content/plugins/unify-wpml-comments` directory of your WordPress installation.